jennajiali/jennajiali/README.md

 **jennajiali/jennajiali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🎓 I’m a final-year Statistical Science student at University College London
+- 🎓 I’m a final-year Statistical Science student at University College London.

-- 🌱 As well as learning data science and machine learning as part of my course, I have actively sought opportunities to gain real-world exposure to the application of technology and data in the industry.
-Through Spring and Summer Internships, I have developed a solid foundation working with Python, SQL & relational databases, and YAML configuration files, and familiarity with JavaScript, HTML, CSS, and the Django web development framework.
-I'm proficient in using the Request library to download data via API endpoints, as well as using Selenium automation to ethically scrape data from websites.
+- 🌱 Alongside learning data science and machine learning as part of my course, I have actively sought opportunities to gain real-world exposure to the application of technology and data in industry.
+Through spring and summer internships, I have built a solid foundation in Python, SQL, relational databases, and YAML configuration files, and gained familiarity with JavaScript, HTML, CSS, and the Django web development framework.
+I am also proficient in using the Requests library to download data via API endpoints and in using Selenium automation to ethically scrape data from websites.

-- 💼 The industry exposure I had, such as interning as a data engineer aligned with the Commodities and Global Markets business, broadened my skillset in data analytics workflows and DevOps (where I dove deep into Kubernetes, EKS, ArgoWF, ArgoCD).
-It also allowed me to speak directly with clients and business analysts, and through this experience, I was able to pick up finance terminology and gain knowledge about various assets' features in the commodities, fixed income, and FX markets.
-My attention to detail was commended as excellent when I carefully clarified and understood the requirements with the client to make sure the data pipeline I was building was delivering the exact input data they needed.
+- 💼 My industry experience includes interning as a data engineer aligned with the Commodities and Global Markets business, which broadened my skillset in data analytics workflows and DevOps (where I worked extensively with Kubernetes, EKS, Argo Workflows, and ArgoCD).
+I also engaged directly with clients and business analysts, where I not only picked up finance terminology but also developed an understanding of various assets in the commodities, fixed income, and FX markets.
+My attention to detail was commended as excellent when I clarified requirements with clients to ensure the data pipeline I was building delivered exactly what they needed.

-- 💻 Gaining insight into the high-frequency and low-latency trading system used at proprietary trading companies also inspired me regarding the advantages of using C++ in certain application scenarios.
+- 💻 Exposure to high-frequency and low-latency trading systems at proprietary trading firms also inspired me to appreciate the advantages of using C++ in specific application scenarios.

-- 📖 Other interesting modules I have as part of my degree include: Computational Statistics, Stochastic Methods in Finance, Algorithm and Data Structures, Optimisation, Applied Multivariate and High Dimensional Methods, Time-Series Forecasting, Bayesian Statistics, and the maths ones like Mathematical Analysis and Advanced Linear Algebra.
+- 📖 Other interesting modules I have taken as part of my degree include Computational Statistics, Stochastic Methods in Finance, Algorithms and Data Structures, Optimisation, Applied Multivariate and High-Dimensional Methods, Time-Series Forecasting, Bayesian Statistics, as well as more theoretical courses such as Mathematical Analysis and Advanced Linear Algebra.

 - 👯 My hobbies: Choir Singing, Yoga, and Painting